To use add-ons in a Maven project, you simply have to add them as dependencies in the project POM.

 The widget set is automatically configured in Vaadin 7.7 and later.
 The plugin will attempt to detect any add-ons that need the widget set to be compiled.

 Just note that it can take a bit time to compile.

 To speed up, instead of compiling it locally, you can also use a public cloud service to compile it for you, and use it directly from a CDN service.
 See Widget Set Modes for instructions.

-In projects that use Vaadin 7.6 or older, you need to manually compile the widget set as follows.
+In projects that use Vaadin 7.6 or older, you need to manually configure the widget set as follows.

 Compiling the widget set in Maven projects requires the Vaadin Maven plugin.
 It is included in Maven projects created with a current Vaadin archetype.

 If all is well, you are set to go.